 If you fancy a typical Alicante coffee ask for a Bombon Coffee, its a layered coffee with condensed milk.
 Not my taste, but worth a try.

-If you want to send your wife shopping tell her to go to the area around Avenida Maisonnave.
+If you want a moment for yourself tell your wife to go to the area around Avenida Maisonnave.
 It is right in the Alicante city center and there are endless shopping opportunities.
 Make sure she brings her own credit card!

 Check out a leather bag store called Cala.
-It’s really cool if you need some gifts.
+It’s really cool if you need some gifts from Alicante, it is worth going.
 The leather shoes in Spain are cheap and amazing quality compared to most of the world!